zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

                                                                                                   |
 * **AzurePortal**

 	This database contains  the raw, unprocessed data that comes from MDS directly to Kusto.
 There are many scenarios where you may want to debug extension issues, for example, performance or creates.
 This is the right table to use to review diagnostic events.
 Data here is persisted for 45 days.
-To filter out test traffic when performing queries on this database, use `userTypeHint == ""`.       |
+To filter out test traffic when performing queries on this database, use `userTypeHint == ""`.

+* **AzPortalPartner**

+    The shared database named **Partner** is being made obsolete.
+Partners who need to create their own alerting and telemetry functions and tables can request a database of their own.
+The statistics and load history for the **AzPortalPartner** cluster are located at [https://aka.ms/GaugePartnerCluster](https://aka.ms/GaugePartnerCluster).

 <a name="kusto-portal-databases-kusto-tables"></a>
 ### Kusto tables